CarlosMayaDev/landingExample1/README.md

 ![Mascotapps](images/Grupo%2024334.png)

-Thanks for stopping by the repository of the Mascotapps landing page, an innovative solution for identifying and taking care of your beloved pets.
-This landing page showcases a variety of web skills and techniques to create a responsive and visually appealing website.
+This landing page showcases a variety of web skills and techniques to create a visually appealing website.

 ## Project Highlights 🚀